 New areas of research, research methods, issues.

 The first-year exam consists of students reviewing a selected set of papers, with consideration given to students’ respective areas of interest.
-Students are asked to define their interest area (e.g., organizational, computer science, economics, or cognitive science).
+Students are asked to define their interest area (e.g., organizational, computer science, economics, or behavioral decision theory).
 IDS faculty choose papers to be critiqued from published and unpublished papers of varying quality.
-Four articles are assigned to each student usually in late April with the reviews being due in late May.
+Four articles are assigned to each student usually in early May with the reviews being due in late May.
 After faculty examine the reviews, an oral exam takes place to provide faculty with additional input to more fully evaluate areas of weakness that may have been identified in the written reviews.
 Immediately after the oral exam students are given oral feedback on their performance on the exam as well as on coursework and their TA/RA assignments.
 Students not performing up to standards will be encouraged to address their deficiencies or withdraw from the program.

 Students must schedule an oral exam before the end of the semester following completion of the written prelim exam (usually the fall semester of their third year).
 Format varies based on committee makeup.

-All students are required to attend the weekly IDS workshops.
-Students should TA at least one MBA course to help in developing their teaching skills, and help prepare and deliver at least one class session under tutelage of the faculty instructor.
-Two course instructor experiences are expected, usually during the third and/or fourth year.
-Prior to interviewing for a faculty position, each student should have a defended proposal and present their thesis work at an IDS workshop where they can obtain constructive feedback.
+All students are required to attend the IDS Friday workshops and PhD brownbag seminars.
+First and second-year students are required to discuss and obtain approval for their courses with the PhD coordinator.
+Third-year and above students also need approval of the PhD Coordinator for taking non-thesis credits.
+Students should TA at least one MBA course to help develop their teaching skills and also help prepare and deliver at least one class session under tutelage of the faculty instructor.
+Two course instructor experiences are expected, usually during the third and fourth years.
+Prior to interviewing for a faculty position, each student should have a defended proposal and presented their thesis work at an IDS workshop where they can obtain constructive feedback.